jie65535/awesome-balatro/README.md

 ### Jokers
 - [LushMod](https://github.com/lusciousdev/LushMod) - Pack with 9 jokers with some interesting effects. by [@lusciousdev](https://github.com/lusciousdev)
-- [ShamPack](https://github.com/GoldenEpsilon/ShamPack) - Adds a couple of custom jokers and mechanics to the game. by [@Golden Epsilon](https://github.com/GoldenEpsilon) and `@DankShamwow`
-- [MystJokers](https://github.com/Mysthaps/BalatroMods/tree/main/MystJokers) - Adds more Jokers to the game.
+- [MystJokers](https://github.com/Mysthaps/BalatroMods) - Adds more Jokers to the game.
 Before you install, read below. by [@Mysthaps](https://github.com/Mysthaps)
 - [MultiJokers](https://github.com/iJohnMaged/multi-jokers) - Adds a couple of custom jokers to the game. by [@John Maged](https://github.com/iJohnMaged), `@Multi`, `@GoldenEpsilon`
 - [JankJonklers](https://github.com/spikeof2010/JankJonklers) - A small pack of Jokers for the game. by [@Lyman](https://github.com/spikeof2010)